CBD for IBS: Does it help?

 What is CBD?

 In recent years, consuming CBD has become increasingly popular as part of a wellness routine.
-Many users have found that it helps reduce stress and allows them to feel calmer throughout the day.
-It could be taken after a workout, during socialising or when you’re at work, and may help you relax, feel more focused, and let you unwind.
+Many users have found that it helps to unwind and find moments of calm throughout the day.
+CBD could be taken after a workout, during socialising or when you’re at work, whenever you want to feel more like yourself.

 Can CBD help with IBS?